dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 #### Note: A Predictor is used to calculate the threshold value

 **NB: This section is for the trainer to understand where the threshold value is coming from.
-This trainer should not necessarily show the learner how to make a predictor unless they feel there is enough time.**
+The trainer should not show the learner how to make a predictor unless they feel there is enough time.**

 First, we create the data element.